vbounyasit/MyDataFramework/README.md

 &nbsp;

 _**Note**: So far, I have only released the source code for this project on Github.
-It is yet not usable as is, not it is correctly documented.
+It is yet not usable as is, nor it is correctly documented.
 But I am planning on putting it on Maven central repository, and creating some sample projects based on it, supported by a strong documentation through the
 [wiki](https://github.com/vbounyasit/Rift-ETL/wiki)_